wfpan/ITC_TSE2021/README.md

 # Fig8
 This directory contains a more detailed, clearer representation of Fig. 8 in our work.

-# code
-This directory contains Qu et al.'s code and our code.

 # Random Forest Results.pdf
 This file reports the results that we obtained using Random Forest models.